Role of Pets in Human Disease

 - Take your pet to the veterinarian for a yearly checkup and keep your pet’s vaccinations up to date.

 - Contact your veterinarian right away if your pet becomes less active or shows signs of illness such as loss of appetite, a cough that does not go away, sneezing, weight loss or diarrhea.

 - Outdoor cats can become infected with Toxoplasma from eating infected birds or rodents.
-If you have an outdoor cat, place a double bell on the collar to help warn prey.
+If you have an outdoor cat, place a bell on the collar or give them a brightly coloured collar cover or bib to help warn prey.
 Indoor cats fed store-bought pet food are not at risk for Toxoplasma infections.

 - Turtles, reptiles (including snakes and iguanas), fish, and chicks are often infected with Salmonella.